 The New Zealand Listener is the country’s only national, weekly current affairs and entertainment magazine.
 It covers the political, cultural and literary life of the country, as well as carrying television and radio programme listings for the main national broadcasters.

-Launched in 1939, the New Zealand Listener, along with its sister title the New Zealand Woman’s Weekly, is published by New Zealand Magazines, a division of APN Specialist Publications NZ Limited.
+Launched in 1939, the New Zealand Listener, along with its sister title the New Zealand Woman’s Weekly, is published by Bauer Media Group.

 Pamela Stirling has been the Listener‘s editor since 2003, during which time the magazine has experienced unprecedented success, including winning the supreme award at the Magazine Publishers Association Awards and the Qantas Media Award for Best News-stand Magazine several times.